nananan/nananan.github.io/_tabs/about.md

 Hi, I'm Eliana.
 I'm an Italian woman interested in CyberSec.
+I works as Pentester at Bip - Business Integration Partners.